findlocal/findlocal.help/.github/PULL_REQUEST_TEMPLATE.md

 ## Configuration

 Is there any new service/configuration the other team members should be aware of?
-If so, explain it details and tag them here
+If so, explain it details

 ## Details

-List the key features/highlights as bullet points, and explain how you implemented them
+If this is a long pr, list the key features/highlights as bullet points, and explain how you implemented them

-## Notes

-List additional notes/references as bullet points

 ## Screenshots

-Provide supporting images/gifs/videos
+Provide supporting images/gifs/videos/asciinemas

 -->